hejfelix/fennec/README.md

 There's basically 2 types of messages between the server and the client:

 * Handshake to start session
-    * This includes the full serialized state from last time we saw this uder
+    * This includes the full serialized state from last time we saw this user
 * User events (`Increment`, `Decrement`)

 With the current implementation and my home-cooked binary protocol, we get these numbers: